Saving the Gerbera (Gerbera jameonii)

 Killing Ms. Daisy

 For a few weeks things seemed to be going well.
-However, the spot on the bay window was just became too warm.
+However, the spot on the bay window was just becoming too warm.
 They do like bright light but not like direct sunlight, you could see the leaves becoming pale.
 And the soil mix was not allowing the the correct amount of water through as evidenced by the wilting of the the lone white flower.

 Oh no!
 I was killing it.